naveenudhayasankar/cryptography_python/README.md

   3. Time taken for decryption/ verification of the signature.
   4. Per byte speed of encryption/ hashing/ signing.
   5. Per byte speed of decryption/ verification of the signature.

+A sample of the observed runtimes in nanoseconds is enclosed in the Sample Runtimes.pdf file.